prisma/prisma-engines/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    --dmmf               Output the DMMF from the loaded data model --dmmf_to_dml        Convert the given DMMF JSON file to a data model --execute_request    Executes one request and then terminates --get_config         Get the configuration from the given data model help                 Prints this message or the help of the given subcommand(s)
+    dmmf               Output the DMMF from the loaded data model dmmf-to-dml        Convert the given DMMF JSON file to a data model execute-request    Executes one request and then terminates get-config         Get the configuration from the given data model help                 Prints this message or the help of the given subcommand(s)
 ```